 The Gaza Platform

-The Gaza Platform is an interactive map of attacks by Israeli forces on Gaza between 8 July and 26 August 2014.
+An interactive map of attacks by Israeli forces on Gaza from 8 July – 26 August 2014

-It enables its users to explore a vast collection of data, collected on the ground by the Al Mezan Center for Human Rights and the Palestinian Centre for Human Rights (PCHR), as well as Amnesty International, during and after the conflict.
+The Gaza Platform enables its users to explore a vast collection of data, collected on the ground by the Al Mezan Center for Human Rights and the Palestinian Centre for Human Rights (PCHR), as well as Amnesty International, during and after the 2014 conflict.

 The Gaza Platform is the most comprehensive public repository of information about attacks carried out during the 2014 Gaza conflict to date.
 At the time of its launch on 8 July 2015, it featured over 2,750 individual events, recording the deaths of more than 2,200 people, including 1,800 civilians and 600 children.
 As a digital interface, it enables access not only to text reports, but also to photos, videos, audio recordings and satellite imagery documenting the war – all in one place.

 It is important to note that the Gaza Platform does not provide a complete record of the impact of Israeli attacks during the 2014 conflict.
 It does not cover every single attack that took place during the conflict, but only those for which a report is available.
 Therefore, the total number of casualties presented in the Gaza Platform falls short of the one recorded by the UN across the entire conflict.